itsThorgin/TapLab/README.md

 # TapLab

-**TapLab** is a fast, browser-based reflex trainer for FPS enjoyers, try-hards, and “why did that not register?” philosophers.
-Four bite-sized drills, zero installs, lots of timing stats, and a healthy pinch of sarcasm.
+**TapLab** is a fast, browser based reflex trainer for FPS enjoyers, tryhards, and “why did that not register?” philosophers.
+Four little drills, zero installs, lots of timing stats, and a healthy pinch of sarcasm.

 > TL;DR: Open link, pick level, hit start, get humbled in milliseconds.